 Change a router's security settings and password

 Each router is different, so refer to the manual that came with the router for security settings.
-But for general instructions, try the following:
+We have specific advice for Virgin Media, BT and Sky routers below.
+If you use a third-party router or one from another ISP, try the following steps:

-Click on the Start button on your computer, then choose All Programs and launch Internet Explorer or another web browser.
-Enter the address of your router into the browser’s address bar.
+Launch your preferred web browser and enter the address of your router into the browser’s address bar.

 To change the default password, click the Administration tab (this may vary between routers).
 Some older routers come with weak passwords such as ‘admin’ that are easy to guess, so it's important to use a good one.